tinymce/tinymce-docs/_includes/integrations/angular-tech-ref.md

 **Possible values:**  `{{site.productversion}}-stable`, `{{site.productversion}}-testing`, `{{site.productversion}}-dev`

-Changes the TinyMCE build used for the editor to one of the following cloud channels:
+Changes the TinyMCE build used for the editor to one of the following {{site.cloudname}} channels:

 - `{{site.productversion}}-stable` (**Default**): The current enterprise release of TinyMCE.
 - `{{site.productversion}}-testing`: The current release candidate for the next enterprise release of TinyMCE.